karyennevu/GENERALs-soen341project2022/README.md

       4. Other kinds of users, such as delivery/dispatch team, Marketing team…
     - the result should be at least a compelling "middle-fidelity prototype"
 ----------------------------------------------------------------------------------
-Acadamic Requirements:
+Academic Requirements:

-This project introduce us to software project management skills.
-Follow the Agile development approach, we will use GitHub as a support project management tool to track progress against the plan, and communicate about the progress.
+This project introduces us to software project management skills.
+Following the Agile development approach, we will use GitHub as a support project management tool to track progress against the plan, and communicate about the progress.

 # Team members:
   FULL NAME / GitHub User Name
 - Nelly Bozorgzad / nellyb4
-- Ayman Chaoui / TBD
+- Ayman Chaoui / BIGBOS5
 - Amir Cherif / amircherif-ac
 - Maxx Freund / maxxfreund
 - Beshoi Emad Adly Khair / beshoikhair